omerfarukz/WebBen/README.md

   -n, --request-count       The number of requests to make.
   -p, --parallelism         The number of parallelism to use.
   -r, --allow-redirect      Whether to allow redirects.
-  -s, --buffer-size         The maximum size of the response content buffer.
   -t, --timeout-in-ms       The timeout in milliseconds.

 Examples: